3mkr/3mkr/readme.md

 ♦️ I study computer science at the faculty of Mathematics, Informatics and Mechanics at the University of Warsaw;

-♦️ I enjoy coding in JavaScript, C++ and Java;
+♦️ I enjoy coding in Haskell, C++ and Java;

-♦️ I'm interested in game dev, cryptology and web applications;
+♦️ I'm interested in game dev, cryptology and AI;

-♦️ I would love to learn something about Flutter;
+♦️ I would love to learn something about Machine Learning;

 If I learned one thing during my studies, it would be this: